591317/Oblig1_QuizApp/README.md

-# Quiz Game App demo
+# Quiz Game App demo Information
 Try a fun quiz game where you pick pictures from your gallery to play with.
 Test your knowledge in a game filled with your favorite images.